Rexzarrax/pcpartpickerapi/README.md

  - The `lists` class - for interacting with pages that are lists of products, as seen under the "browse by individual parts" tab on the PCPartPicker website (such as [products/cpu-cooler](https://pcpartpicker.com/products/cpu-cooler)).
 All product lists are supported except the ones under the `SOFTWARE` catergory, although those may be supported in the future

- - The `parts` class - (will be) a class for interacting with individual part pages, such as https://pcpartpicker.com/product/mV98TW

 # Installation

 `pip install PCPartPicker_API`